 Q & A with Daniel Robards, Co-Founder, Engaging Cultures, Amman, Jordan

-Engaging Cultures was honored by National Geographic Traveler in its 2014 50 Tours of a Lifetime issue.
-Trips to Tunisia are also available.
+Engaging Cultures is a National Geographic 50 Tours of a Lifetime Honoree.

 WHAT SURPRISES TRAVELERS THE MOST ABOUT JORDAN?

 After a tour, guests always tell us that the country exceeded their expectations.
 They are surprised and impressed by the hospitality, safety, and sheer kindness of the Jordanian people.
 I know it sounds biased, but all you have to do is talk to someone who has traveled to Jordan and they will tell you about its unique landscapes, archaeology, and wonderful people.

 Besides following tour guide specifications and laws for our licensed guides, we have other credentials that make our guides exceptional.
 It is important to us that our guides and interpreters (whether being licensed or local farmers) know and share our Core Values.
 Our guides have an insightful feel for local knowledge and the ability to communicate well in English without overly managing impressions.
 They are proud of their country, but honest as well in their communication and explanation of local sites and culture.
 It is important to us that our guides are thoughtful, safe, and respectful to the local host community as well as to our guests.

 Through home-stays guests receive an authentic cultural experience by spending enough time with their host to truly bond.
 One of our home-stay guests recently said I wish we could just cancel Petra and stay here for 3 more days.
 When we hear this, we are reminded that the Jordanian people are the greatest asset to local tourism.
 Home-stays directly benefit the host rural community of farmers or Bedouins, so it is a bonus for both hosts and guests.